BenjaminVincent/Spotify-Together/README.md

 # Spotify Listen together

-This is a project used for learning the spotify api to produce an application that allows users to listen to music together online.
+Listen together is a project that allows people to listen to music together!

 # Contributers
 - Benjamin Vincent (BenjaminVincent)